Ricardo Virtuoso

-Ricardo Magno Virtuoso Guarà (born 1 March 1984 in Guarapuava, Brazil) is a former Brazilian footballer and current futsal player.
+Ricardo Magno Virtuoso Guarà (born 1 March 1984) is a Brazilian former footballer and current futsal player.

-Career

-Club
+Club career

 Virtuoso played in the youth systems of Guaratinguetá/SP and Clube Atlético Juventus.
 He signed with Swiss second division side FC Chiasso in 2004 and played two seasons there.
 On 18 May 2006, Virtuoso signed with the Columbus Crew, and was with the team until he was waived in March 2008.
 He returned in summer 2009 to sign with SC Zofingen, who played under his real name Ricardo Guara.
 After one season with SC Zofingen, returned for one season to his first Swiss club FC Chiasso.
-After the season 2010/2011, Virtuoso left Swiss and returned to Brazil.
+After the 2010–11 season, Virtuoso left Swiss and returned to Brazil.

-International
+International career

-Virtuoso has also been a member of the U-17 Brazilian national team.
+Virtuoso has also been a member of the Brazil national U-17 team.

 Futsal

 After the end of his contract 2011 with Swiss side FC Chiasso, Virtuoso joined Brazilian Futsal club Valenga/Juventude Futsal.